 Sleipnir login names, etc.) from the binder.
 Identifying information can be

 (and should be) whited-out, marked out, or otherwise obscured when making

 copies of student work for the course binders.
-Assessment reports should
+The department office has

 - Lecture notes/presentations